laravel/nova-docs/4.0/resources/fields.md

 #### Searchable Select Fields

-At times it's convenient to be able to search or filter the list of options in a `Select` field.
-You can enable this by calling the `searchable` method on the field:
+At times it's convenient to be able to search or filter the list of options in a select field.
+You can enable this by invoking the `searchable` method on the field:

 ```php
 Select::make('Size')->searchable()->options([